Spit it out! - 19/24

 "But why in front of Hodges?"
-Greg accused him.
+Greg accused him, still thrusting.

 Greg smiled for the first time since Gil did come home.
+He stopped torturing Gil's chest.
 "What did you do wrong?"

 "I should have stayed with you and given you better instructions."
 Gil winked at him.
-"Certainly, from now on you have to pay proper attention to my instructions."
+"Certainly, from now on you have to pay proper attention to those instructions."

-"Oh you did?
-While talking about one-night stands in the morning?"
-Gil teased.
+"Oh, you did, did you?
+While talking about 'one-night stands in the morning'?"
+Gil teased, settling back.

 "I was only pointing out a thought.
-I´m a professional.
-At work, sex isn´t on my mind."
+I'm a professional.
+Sex isn't on my mind at work."

-"No?
-I vaguely remember once you saying you fantasize a lot about it."
+"Is that right?
+I vaguely remember you saying you fantasize a lot about it."

-"That´s not true!
-I don´t fantasize about sex at work."
+"You got that wrong.
+I don't fantasize about sex at work."

-Gil pulled him close.
-He ruffled his hair.
+Gil pulled him closer and ruffled his hair.

 "Well, what about now?"

-Gil pressed his cheek to Greg´s.
+Gil rubbed his cheek against Greg's.
 "What about fulfilling some of those fantasies of yours right now?"

 Gil let go of him.
-"You´re right.
-We´re both tired and considering what happened today it´s not appropriate..."
+"Got it.
+Considering what happened today it's not appropriate..."

-"You´re kidding, right?"
-Greg tugged at Gil´s shirt.
+"You're kidding, right?"
+Greg picked up on the banter and tugged at Gil's shirt.

-"No, no. Those were hard days for you and you must be exhausted."
+"No, no. Those were hard days for you, you must be exhausted."

-Greg played with one of the shirt´s buttons.
-"Don´t worry about me.
+Greg played with one of the shirt's buttons.
+"Don't worry about me.
 Worry about you."
-He opened a button and his hand slipped under the shirt.
+He opened the button and slipped a hand under the shirt.

 "Do you have to remember everything I said?"

-Gil sighed happily and sank back onto the sofa, pulling Greg down on him.
+Gil sighed and sank deeper into the sofa, pulling Greg down on him.

-Gil drew him close for a kiss.
-"Yes, pretty much."
+Gil drew him in for an overdue kiss.
+"Pretty much."

-"I think this is going to be a long night."
+"I think this's going to be a long night."

 The moon was shining through the window when the phone started ringing.
-Sleepy and confused, Greg fumbled around to find it and make the annoying noise stop.
+Sleepy and confused, Greg fumbled around to find the annoying thing and make the noise stop.
 He succeeded.
-"Yes?" he mumbled dreamily.
-At once, the phone was ripped from his grip.
+"Yes, what is it?" he mumbled dreamily, sprawling.
+The phone was ripped from his grip then.
 The light went on.
+Hey!
 Greg squinted, puzzled.

 Gil glared at him.
-"Grissom," he answered the phone in a firm tone.
-He listened for a while.
+"Grissom," he answered the call, and then he listened.

 "By the way," Gil shot him a deadly look, "the sheriff says hi."